Jimmy Douglas (Scottish footballer)

 James Douglas (3 September 1859 – 13 September 1919) was a Scottish footballer who played in the English Football League for Blackburn Rovers.

 The first football club to sign Douglas was Paisley Institution.
 There appear to be no records about this club.
 In 1879 he was signed by hometown team Renfrew (which existed from 1875 until 1891).
 In 1880, Douglas became the club's first and only international, playing for Scotland in an international friendly against Wales which Scotland won 5–1.

-Douglas left Renfrew in 1880 and headed south to England (meaning he was no longer eligible for further Scotland Cap (sport) under the conventions of the time).
+Douglas left Renfrew in 1880 and headed south to England (meaning he was no longer eligible for further Scotland caps under the conventions of the time).
 There he joined Barrow Rangers (not today's Barrow Rangers), but after a short spell he signed for Blackburn Rovers.

 Douglas was one of a triumvirate of Scottish professionals, alongside Fergus Suter and Hugh McIntyre, who provided the backbone of Blackburn Rovers' FA Cup success of the 1880s.
 To circumvent the rules on professionalism Douglas was found employment at Yate's Iron Foundry in the town and he quickly became a popular member of the club.
 His enthusiastic approach to the game was noted by the correspondent of the Blackburn Times in April 1882, when it was reported that Douglas 'is a bold player, and when fortune seems against the team becomes reckless of danger, dashing forward against any odds.
 He is an excellent wing player, and he and his partner understand each other perfectly.
 He divides with McIntyre the kicks from the right corner flag, and is frequently exceedingly successful in making them.
 In shooting at goal he is rather too apt to send the leather over the bar, but is, nevertheless, dangerous in front of goal, and is very valuable in a scrimmage'.
 His success was all the more remarkable because of his small build, but, in an era when brute force often triumphed over finesse, his Scot had sufficient skill to be able to make his mark on the game.
 When Douglas first joined Blackburn he operated on the right wing of a six–man attack, but when the club adopted the five–man front line he dropped back to right–half.
 Indeed, his versatility was such that he was drafted into the pivotal centre–half position on more than one occasion and was able to operate with supreme ease in this more demanding role.